nyxxxie/serenity/CONTRIBUTING.md

       1. Special class methods (`__init__`, `__str__`, etc)
       2. Public class methods
       3. Private class methods (prefixed with _)
-  * Refrain from using double underscore prefixes for methods and variables
+  * Refrain from using double underscore prefixes for methods and variables.
+  * Please use [type hints][7] where applicable.

 ## Pull requests
 If you want to contribute code, it is advised you create a [wip] pull request